John Stamos Posts Hilarious ‘Fuller House’ Spoof, ‘Full Quarantine,’ Starring His Co-Stars & Show Creator

 Full House star Candace Cameron Bure is seen spending time plunging her toilet, while Jodie Sweetin (Stephanie Tanner) is sleeping the day away.

-Finally, with trips to the grocery store becoming riskier, Andrea Barber (aka Kimmy Gibbler) realizes she’s down to one egg.
+Finally, with trips to the grocery store becoming riskier, Andrea Barber (Kimmy Gibbler) realizes she’s down to one egg.

 The clip also includes Full House creator Jeff Franklin tossing a ball to his face-masked Golden Retrievers.
 Throwback footage of the Tanner family, circa the 1980s, closes out the spoof.

-In comments to the video, fans raved about Stamos’ hilarious update to the Full House family.
+In comments to the video, fans raved about Stamos’ hilarious update on the Full House family.

 “Yes.
 U win,” one commenter wrote to Stamos.